Introduction:

 3. Denial Management Solutions

 Such solutions streamline the entire medical billing denial management process to eliminate human errors.
 A beneficial side-effect of this is an improvement in revenue cycles for providers.
-The covid-19 pandemic moved physician consultations online.
+The COVID-19 pandemic moved physician consultations online.
 As a result, telemedicine platforms gained popularity as travel restrictions gripped the country.
 This was an opportunity for denial management solution vendors to advance telehealth solutions by integrating their applications into telehealth software.

 4. Automation